Certain foods can support our bodies natural sleep rhythms thanks to their melatonin and tryptophan content.

 – Easy to follow.
 This is especially true if you dislike vegetables and pulses.
 And yes, I have met vegans who don’t like vegetables.
 Good luck with that.

-The environmental impact of animal farming is one of the main reasons why people switch to veganism.
+The environmental impact of animal farming is of significant concern to many who switch to veganism.
 It’s a complex and knotty issue.
-Yes, certain crops have a much lower water footprint than farmed animals, but this can vary widely between grass-fed and grain-fed livestock.
+Yes, certain crops have a much lower water footprint than farmed animals, but this varies between grass-fed and grain-fed livestock.

 There’s also a few surprising figures too… For instance, lets look at the different waterfootprints of chicken, beef, and cocoa beans: